davidweisscode/personal-website/content/about.md

 **2010:** I wrote my first lines of code at my school's computer science work group.

-**2012:** Finishing school and starting university, I met lots of cool people and was part of a very cooperative body of students.
+**2012:** Finishing school and starting university.
 Within my first year at Karlsruhe Institute of Technology, I attended two courses about programming in Java.

-**2014:** During my internship at EclipseSource, I ventured further into the world of software development.
-I got into JavaScript and learned about cross-platform mobile apps, while practicing my skills at the command line, version control, and test-driven development.
+**2014:** For my first internship I decided to work within the industry of software development.
+At EclipseSource, I got into JavaScript and learned about cross-platform mobile apps, while practicing my skills at the command line, version control, and test-driven development.

 **2015:** My second internship at Bosch allowed me to experience a more business oriented side of my study programme.
 I quickly took over responsibility in a ratio project and sharpened communication and project management skills.

 **2016:** Following the internship, I got into the joint research project of "ParKing" between KIT and Bosch on crowdsourcing data about on-street parking areas.
-As a front-end mobile developer and UX designer, I was part of a Scrum team working remotely and with agile methods.
+As a front-end mobile developer and UX designer, I was part of a remote Scrum team working with agile methods.

-**2017:** Realize to venture further for Data Science due to Service Analytics.

-**2018:** My personal highlight, working abroad in Singapore.

-**2019:** Recommender Systems teaching assistant

-**2019:** Data is the new oil.
-Value by analyzing, but more insights by linking data.
-Realize to focus more on networks and linked data.
+**2017:** During the excellent class about "Service Analytics" hosted by KSRI@KIT I realized that I'd like to venture further into the world of Data Science.

+**2018:** This one is my personal highlight: I had the great opportunity to live and work in Singapore for seven months.
+At Bosch Siemens Home Appliances I was part of an awesome, intercultural, and interdisciplinary team working in the field of IoT and digital transformation.
+I could expand my understanding of south-east asian culture and generally about living in a vast foreign metropolis.
+I made lots of new friends by joining a local dragon boat club and pushed myself to new limits by paddling and working out.

+**2019:** As a teaching assistant for KIT's chair of electronic markets I was responsible for the Recommender Systems exercise class.
+I taught several machine learning algorithms, such as clustering, decision trees, and rule mining, for a class of about 80 master students.

-**2020:** Finishing my master's with a thesis about Knowledge Graphs and linked data analysis.
+**2020:** Data is the new oil running our world.
+However, as raw oil needs refinement, so does data.
+By carefully analyzing and linking data we can ultimately extract knowledge.
+That is why I finished my master's with a thesis about Knowledge Graphs and linked data quality.